bhargavchippada/forceatlas2/README.md

 ## ForceAtlas2 for Python (maintained version))

-A port of Gephi's Force Atlas 2 layout algorithm to Python 2 and Python 3 (with a wrapper for NetworkX and igraph).
+A port of Gephi's Force Atlas 2 layout algorithm to Python 3 (Python 3.9) (with a wrapper for NetworkX and igraph).
 This is the fastest python implementation available with most of the features complete.
 It also supports Barnes Hut approximation for maximum speedup.

 ForceAtlas2 is a very fast layout algorithm for force-directed graphs.
 It's used to spatialize a **weighted undirected** graph in 2D (Edge weight defines the strength of the connection).
 The implementation is based on this [paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679) and the corresponding [gephi-java-code](https://github.com/gephi/gephi/blob/master/modules/LayoutPlugin/src/main/java/org/gephi/layout/plugin/forceAtlas2/ForceAtlas2.java).
 Its really quick compared to the fruchterman reingold algorithm (spring layout) of networkx and scales well to high number of nodes (>10000).